LivingWithHippos/unchained-bot/README.md

 #### 1. Create your telegram bot

-Follow the [official instructions](https://core.telegram.org/bots#6-botfather) to chat with the BotFather, choose a name, a username, and get your private token.
+Follow the [official instructions](https://core.telegram.org/bots#6-botfather) to chat with the BotFather, choose a name, a username, and get your bot's token.

 #### 2. Get the repository